tomsolem/k8s-dev/Flux.md

     clusters/my-cluster/flux-system/kustomization.yaml
 ```

-Idea:

-Flux bootstrap with git repo.
-But need to commit to repo for updates

-setup git server and mount this repo into the git server
+## setup

+A git-server with a gitops repo.
+Clone the repo to a /tmp/dev/ folder in dev container
+copy content of this repo to /tmp/dev (or add a new remote).
+Push changes and flux sync them into kubernetes.